MEG22019/Utilities-For-Terminal/README.md

 # Utilities For Terminal

-A collection of lightweight command-line utilities designed to simplify common tasks and improve productivity when working in the terminal.
+The collection of lightweight command-line utilities designed to simplify common tasks and improve productivity when working in the terminal.

 These tools focus on providing fast, simple solutions for everyday command-line workflows such as file manipulation, automation, and system tasks.

 ---